 Capturing metadata about existing databases - when working with already existing databases, it is possible to connect them to the data catalog and gather metadata directly from them.
 Using this metadata, you can easily create a reflection of what the physical database looks like.
 This data model can be then used for designing future modifications to the database, while maintaining knowledge of how it connects to the rest of the infrastructure in reality.

 Synchronization of the data catalog - it may be a challenge to ensure the retrieved metadata model continues to accurately reflect the ever-evolving database.
 Especially when people who work on the metadata model and the database are not keeping each other up to date regarding the latest changes.
 A data catalog, when connected to a database, will allow you to synchronize the changes to the database with the status in the metadata model.
 By being able to load the latest changes and choose which to write into the model, you can always work with the latest version of your database metadata and plan improvements accurately.

 A data catalog is a great approach for any company that wants to take their data management efforts to a new level.
-Our Accurity platform Data Catalog and Business Glossary solution, which is available on-premises or as a SaaS, is built in a way to help beginners start managing their data and later scale up the range of services according to their needs, as well as support more mature companies who, for example, would like to have their data in a single source of the truth.
-You can get started with our Accurity Data Catalog and Business Glossary SaaS right now, absolutely free.
+Our Accurity platform Business Glossary and Data Catalog solution, which is available on-premises or as a SaaS, is built in a way to help beginners start managing their data and later scale up the range of services according to their needs, as well as support more mature companies who, for example, would like to have their data in a single source of the truth.
+You can get started with our Accurity Business Glossary and Data Catalog SaaS right now, absolutely free.

 Have a personal 1-on-1 demo showing you how it can help get all departments on the same page with consistent documented business terminology.